Sociology Major and Minor

-Seaver's sociology program teaches our students to pursue the general study of human behavior in social settings.
-Our students learn how to study social interaction scientifically and analytically.
+The sociology major at Seaver College teaches our students to pursue the general study of human behavior in social settings.
+Students in the sociology degree program learn how to study social interaction scientifically and analytically.
 Sociology's subject matter is broad in scope, ranging from the study of institutions like family, religion, school, and government to social problems and social inequalities at both local and global levels.

-Our sociology minor encourages students to examine a wide range of topics, social groups, and social interactions and develop critical analytical skills that are useful for a broad range of professions.
+Our sociology minor encourages students to examine a wide range of topics, social groups, and social interactions, as well as develop critical analytical skills that are useful for a broad range of professions.
 Sociology minors explore a variety of courses relevant to their interests.